-- consuming raw produce that has not been properly washed
+- consuming raw produce that hasn’t been properly washed

-During the slaughtering process, poultry and meat products can pick up bacteria from the animals’ intestines.
+During the slaughtering process, poultry and meat products can acquire bacteria from the animals’ intestines.

 Poor sanitation can cause water to contain bacteria from human or animal waste.
 You can get the infection from drinking contaminated water or from swimming in it.

-E. coli can spread when an infected person fails to wash his or her hands after having a bowel movement.
+E. coli can spread when an infected person doesn’t wash their hands after having a bowel movement.
 The bacteria are then spread when that person touches someone or something else, like food.
-Nursing homes, schools, and childcare facilities are particularly vulnerable to person-to-person spreading.
+Nursing homes, schools, and child care facilities are particularly vulnerable to person-to-person spreading.

-- You have had diarrhea that is not getting better after five days, or two days for an infant or child.
+- You have diarrhea that isn’t getting better after four days, or two days for an infant or child.

 - You have a fever with diarrhea.

-- Abdominal pain does not get better after a bowel movement.
+- Abdominal pain doesn’t get better after a bowel movement.

 - You have trouble keeping liquids down.

 - Vomiting has continued for more than 12 hours.
-For a baby under three months old, contact your pediatrician as soon as symptoms begin.
+For a baby under 3 months old, contact your pediatrician as soon as symptoms begin.